gbdev/rgbds/CONTRIBUTING.md

 ### RGBASM

+There are two kinds of test.

+#### Simple tests

 Each `.asm` file corresponds to one test.
 RGBASM will be invoked on the `.asm` file with all warnings enabled.

+If a `.flags` file exists, its first line contains flags to pass to RGBASM.
+(There may be more lines, which will be ignored; they can serve as comments to explain what the test is about.)

 If a `.out` file exists, RGBASM's output (`print`, `println`, etc.) must match its contents.